Reviews You Can Rely On

 Long wheelbase makes the bike difficult to handle in tough spaces

 The Rocky Mountain Growler craves high speeds and rowdy terrain.
-This hardtail has super-aggressive geometry that is typically found on squishy enduro race bikes.
-This long bicycle is insanely stable at high speeds and has the angles to feel exceptionally confident on steeper terrain.
+This hardtail has super-aggressive geometry typically found on squishy enduro race bikes.
+This long bicycle is remarkably stable at high speeds and has the angles to feel exceptionally confident on steeper terrain.
 The Growler responds well to an aggressive pilot and, despite its length, likes to boost off rolls and bumps in the trail.
-The build kit was highlighted by some meaty 2.6-inch WTB tires that have a hard-charging attitude to match the Growler's outlook on life.
-Climbing up mellow and buff climbs was surprisingly pleasant, thanks to a steep seat tube angle that puts you right on top of the cranks.
+Some meaty 2.6-inch WTB tires highlighted the build kit with a hard-charging attitude to match the Growler's outlook on life.
+Climbing up mellow and buff climbs was surprisingly pleasant, thanks to a steep seat tube angle that puts you directly over the cranks.
 If you are the kind of rider who enjoys getting rad and going fast, this is a great bike.

 Read more: Rocky Mountain Growler 50 review